Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Best for: Sharing files between devices without internet

-Works offline: Yes — designed for it
+Works offline: Yes — built for it

-• No file size limits — send a 10GB video if you want
+- No file-size limits — send a 10GB video if you want

-• Nothing goes to the cloud — completely private
+- Nothing goes to the cloud — completely private

-• 100% free and open-source
+- 100% free and open-source

 Best Creative and Editing Apps for Android (2026)